Eczema Medication and Treatment

 What do I need to know about topical calcineurin inhibitors used to treat eczema?

-- Topical calcineurin inhibitors are an alternative to topical corticosteroids, when skin is being damaged or there is concern about overuse of steroids.
+• Topical calcineurin inhibitors are an alternative to topical corticosteroids.
+They are considered when skin is being damaged or there is concern about overuse of corticosteroids.

-- When used, you need to avoid sunlight and sunlamps – calcineurin inhibitors may cause skin to be more sensitive to light.
+• When used, avoid sunlight and sunlamps – topical calcineurin inhibitors may cause skin to be more sensitive to light.

-- Topical calcineurin inhibitors have an FDA warning.
+• Topical calcineurin inhibitors have an FDA warning.
 They may increase risk of skin cancer and non-Hodgkin’s lymphoma.
-The American Academy of Dermatology says this risk applies to oral forms of the medication taken at high doses for long periods of time; the risk is lower with limited topical use.
+The American Academy of Dermatology (AAD) says this risk mostly applies to oral forms of the medication taken at high doses for long periods of time.
+The risk is lower with limited topical use.

-What do I need to know about PDE4 Inhibitors used to treat eczema?
+What do I need to know about topical PDE4 inhibitors used to treat eczema?

-- PDE4 is produced by cells in our immune system and helps the body regulate inflammation.
+• The PDE4 enzyme is produced by cells in our immune system and helps the body regulate inflammation.

 How do oral or topical antibiotics help eczema?